 Can Benadryl Get You High?

 Many mistakenly believe that over-the-counter medications like Benadryl are safe to take in high doses because they can be purchased legally from pretty much any drug store or supermarket.
-The truth is, however, when antihistamine medications like Benadryl are taken in exceptionally high doses they can result in intoxicating effects, and when abused consistently they can result in serious health-related issues.
+The truth is, however, when antihistamine medications like Benadryl are taken in exceptionally high doses, yes it can result in intoxicating effects, and when abused consistently they can result in serious health-related issues.
 Teenagers and young adults commonly take the medication in high doses in hopes of achieving euphoric effects.
 Rather than producing feelings of euphoria, however, the drug simply has strong sedative effects.
 When more than the recommended dose is taken in one sitting, the individual who is taking the medication will likely feel groggy, disoriented, and fatigued.

 Over-the-counter medication abuse